 In order to change the way people look at wonky produce we decided: why not focus on the children as well?
 In order to realize our plan we started a crowdfunding campaign and raised a whopping € 21.043.
 By working together with sustainable toy brand PlanToys we were able to realize our new idea.
 The toys are made from PlanWood, a material composed of leftover sawdust from toy production, natural glue and organic pigments.
 The toys caught a lot of media attention around the world.
 We managed to reach out to some big Dutch influencers as well, sent them a free set with a request to post about it on their instagram stories which resulted in gaining a massive organic reach and lots of positive feedback.
 The toys are now available in 60 countries.

 Pride Amsterdam is one of the biggest happenings of the year in the Netherlands.
 Like every other year it was time for us to attend with a funky, wonky campaign.
 During the pride of 2018 we had a particular curious case involving the plums from farmer Kees.
 His plums were labeled ‘too small’, meaning they were 3 mm too small for the supermarkets and if not saved had to be wasted.
 So in response to this ridiculousness we got our hands on as much of the plums as possible and decided: why not hand them out at the pride this year?
 Giving our pride campaign the appropriate name: ‘Size doesn’t matter!’
 It was a day of fun, laughter, raising awareness and saving these delicious plums at the same time.

 A free 30 minute call to see how I can help you.
 This call is all about you.
-Feel free to ask anything regarding your branding or business.
-Let's find out what you are trying to get done, create clarity around that and map out the steps that need to be taken to reach that goal.
-Always happy to hear from you.schedule free call
+Feel free to ask anything regarding your strategy, website texts, branding, the look & feel of your business or any other questions.
+Let's find out what you are trying to get done and create clarity around that.